Yinshangyi/video-store-consistent-hashing/README.md

 # Distributed Video Storage System API

 ## Introduction
 This project provides an API for administering a distributed storage system.
-It's designed to manage and interact with a distributed environment where data is stored and retrieved efficiently.
+It should be able to provide endpoints to add & remove nodes/servers with minimum impact and shuffling between nodes.
+Videos can be added and retrieved using this API as well.
 The system is primarily focused on video data management.

 ## Architecture

 ### Persistence Layer

 #### VideoRepository Class
 This class serves as the in-memory storage component, implemented using a Python dictionary.
-It's designed for simplicity and quick access.
-However, the implementation can be extended or modified to connect to actual storage servers for a more persistent and robust storage solution.

 #### Server Manager
 **Consistent Hashing**